-When it comes to a mortgage provider’s lending criteria for a buy to let, their requirements are usually the same as those for a residential mortgage.
+When it comes to a mortgage provider’s lending criteria for a buy-to-let, their requirements are usually the same as those for a residential mortgage.

 However, there is one key difference.

-To be eligible for a buy to let mortgage, you usually need to have had your residential mortgage for at least six months before you make the switch.
+To be eligible for a buy to let mortgage, you usually need to have had your current mortgage for at least six months before you make the switch.
 There may be a few mortgage providers lending to customers who have lived in their homes for a shorter period but these are usually specialist lenders who don’t always offer the best deals.
 You could consider these at your own risk but it may be better to wait until you have lived in your home for a longer fixed period.

 You then need to meet the other aspects of the lender’s eligibility criteria, which include the following.

 As with a residential mortgage, you need to provide evidence of your income to the lender.
 You also need to show them your projected rental income.
 While you won’t be able to look into the future to get a guaranteed income figure, you can get an estimate by looking at the rent other landlords charge for properties similar to yours.
 Most lenders will want to see that your approximate rental income is at least 125% of your mortgage payments before letting you make the switch.

 If there are any negative changes on your credit file, your application may be turned down.
 Therefore, it is in your best interests to improve your credit rating before you remortgage to a buy to let as your application will have a better chance of success and you may be eligible for a better buy to let mortgage deal.

 All hope isn’t lost if you do have a bad credit history as you may still be able to get a new buy to let mortgage from a specialist lender.
 This is no guarantee that you will get the best deal, however, so it’s still worth checking your credit file and making a few positive changes before you approach a lender.